Alumni News

 Their work laid the foundation for the Listener Poet course, which has continued to evolve since then.
 Co-created with each new cohort, the practice has grown into an international community – reaching people across 34 states in the U.S. and seven additional countries.

-Beck Klassen is a writer and student of Arts & Sciences at McMaster University (Class of '23).
+Beck Klassen became The Good Listening Project's first Listener Poet in 2018 when they helped pilot the program at Sibley Memorial Hospital in Washington D.C.
 They thrive on connecting with and learning from people in personal and professional environments.
-Beck became The Good Listening Project's first Listener Poet in 2018 when they helped pilot the program at Sibley Memorial Hospital in Washington D.C.

-Elizabeth Pringle explores language and the human experience through theatre and film, arts and media education, leadership coaching, and professional development.
+Elizabeth Pringle is part of the co-founding team of Listener Poets and has produced The Good Listening Podcast.
+She explores language and the human experience through theatre and film, arts and media education, leadership coaching, and professional development.

-Jenny Hegland is a creative facilitator, coach, and social entrepreneur whose life’s work centers around community engagement, participatory leadership, and social justice.
+Jenny Hegland is part of the co-founding team of Listener Poets and serves as Executive Director of The Good Listening Project.
+She is a creative facilitator, coach, and social entrepreneur whose life’s work centers around community engagement, participatory leadership, and social justice.

-Katherine Gekker is the author of In Search of Warm Breathing Things (Glass Lyre Press, 2019); her poems have also appeared in Little Patuxent Review, Delmarva Review, Broadkill Review, Apple Valley Review, and elsewhere.
+Katherine Gekker was part of the co-founding team of Listener Poets and is the author of In Search of Warm Breathing Things (Glass Lyre Press, 2019).
 Her poetry has been nominated for the Pushcart Prize and Best of the Net.

-Ravenna Raven works as a Listener Poet in hospitals, healing centers, and at national healthcare conferences.
+Ravenna Raven is part of the co-founding team of Listener Poets and serves as Education and Publications Lead.
 Early childhood experiences with first responders, surgeons, and hospice nurses propelled her toward writing as a practice for healing and making meaningful connections with others.

-Yvette Perry is a lover of music and books, an amateur photographer, a collector of antique typewriters, and one fourth of a Marvel Cinematic Universe household that includes her husband and twin daughters.
+Yvette Perry is part of the co-founding team of Listener Poets and serves as Health Equity Programs Lead.
+She is a lover of music and books, an amateur photographer, a collector of antique typewriters, and one fourth of a Marvel Cinematic Universe household that includes her husband and twin daughters.

 Cohort 1